nigelhorne/Array-Iterator/README.md

 The Design Patterns book by the Gang of Four, specifically the Iterator pattern.

-Some of the interface for this class is based upon the Java Iterator interface.
+Some of the interface for this class is based on the Java Iterator interface.

 # OTHER ITERATOR MODULES

-There are a number of modules on CPAN with the word Iterator in them.
-Most of them are actually iterators included inside other modules, and only really useful within that parent modules context.
-There are however some other modules out there that are just for pure iteration.
-I have provided a list below of the ones I have found, if perhaps you don't happen to like the way I do it.
+There are several on CPAN with the word Iterator in them.
+Most of them are
+actually iterators included inside other modules, and only really useful within that parent module's context.
+There are, however, some other modules out there that are just for pure iteration.
+I have provided a list below of the ones I have found if perhaps you don't happen to like the way I do it.

 - **Tie::Array::Iterable**